 Dress in Layers TOP

-Closest to the skin should be a thin layer of synthetic microfibers, such as polypropylene or Capilene to help wick sweat away from the body.
+A thin layer of synthetic microfibers, such as polypropylene or Capilene should be close to the skin to help wick sweat away from the body.
 The second layer provides insulation.
 It should assist in wicking moisture as well.

 Carry extra dry clothing to change into in case you stop for a break and you have been sweating.
 Putting on dry clothes before you resume exercising will reduce the risk of hypothermia.